Glacial Lakes State Park

 Camper Cabins

-Two wood cabins, Coneflower Cabin (handicap accessible) and Friends Cabin, are situated amongst the trees on the east side of the Lower Campground.
+Two wood cabins, Coneflower Cabin (accessible) and Friends Cabin, are situated amongst the trees on the east side of the Lower Campground.
 Eat your meals at the picnic table outside each cabin, or roast marshmallows around the fire ring with family and friends.
 The cabins are conveniently located near the shower building and just up the hill from two fishing docks at Signalness (Mountain) Lake.

 Photo of the rustic, but charming interior of a camper cabin.